Harshitavkb26/katacoda/kubernetes/intro.md

+# Welcome to the kubernetes contribution guide

 Welcome to the scenario tho help setting up kubernetes for getting started with upstream contribution!

-In this scenario you will learn about how to setup kubernetes in your local system(here: Ubuntu) for upstream contrbution to k8s, push a few changes and run through some common tests that will get you an idea about how the Github Actions CI vets code contributions before labelling it ready for merge.
+In this scenario We'll work through the steps to set up kubernetes on a local system(here, Ubuntu) for contributing upstream to k8s, push some changes, and run some common tests to help you understand how the Github Actions CI vets code contributions before allowing them to be accepted for merging.

+More details can be found on [kubernetes developer guide](https://github.com/kubernetes/community/blob/master/contributors/devel/README.md#sig-testing)

+Let's jump in! 🤓